MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

 KMS activation requires that a KMS host server be configured for the clients to activate against.
 If there are no KMS host servers configured in your environment, install and activate one by using an appropriate KMS host server key.
 After you configure a computer on the network to host the KMS software, publish the Domain Name System (DNS) settings.

-For information about the KMS host server configuration process, see [Activate using Key Managment Service](https://docs.microsoft.com/windows/deployment/volume-activation/activate-using-key-management-service-vamt).
+For information about the KMS host server configuration process, see [Activate using Key Management Service](https://docs.microsoft.com/windows/deployment/volume-activation/activate-using-key-management-service-vamt).

 For more information about volume activation, see [Plan for volume activation](https://docs.microsoft.com/en-us/windows/deployment/volume-activation/plan-for-volume-activation-client).